Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1.0
 			// Maximum: 99999.0
 			"Incap Damage Multiplier"		"1.0"

+			// Every Mutant Tank becomes intangible while alive.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Intangible Body"			"0"

 			// Every Mutant Tank's punches have this much force.
 			// Note: This setting can be used for standard Tanks.